Script Mentoring

 Tamar is a script editor, dramaturg and a director, working across TV, Film and Theatre.

-Tamar has been a script reader for many of the UK’s most prolific new writing theatres and playwriting awards, including: the Almeida, National Theatre, The Royal Exchange, Soho Theatre, the Bush, the Bruntwood and Papatango Prizes, and the Verity Bargate Award.
+Tamar is co-founder of Olwen Wymark award-winning dramaturgy and script-reading company RoughHewn, where she supports writers of all experience levels to shape and develop their work for both stage and screen.
+She has been a script reader for many of the UK’s most prolific new writing theatres and playwriting awards, including: the Almeida, The Royal Exchange, Soho Theatre, the Bush, the Bruntwood and Papatango Prizes, and the Verity Bargate Award.

 Lilly Shahmoon